- If Steam is crashing on your computer, the first thing you should do is restart your machine.

 3. Lastly, right-click on the AppCache folder and select Delete.

-Open Steam once again on your computer and check if it will still crash after deleting the AppCache folder.
+Open Steam again on your computer and check if it crashes after deleting the AppCache folder.

 Fix 4: Delete Client Registry.blob